Menu Close

 The bee and marabou stork relationship is known as commensalism.

-How does a bee benefit from a Marabou Stork?
+How does a bee benefit from a marabou stork?

 The Marabou Stork and Bee have a commensalism relationship, so the bee benefits while the marabou stork is not affected.
 Because of the stork cutting up the animal, the dead body of the animal is able to be used by the bee for egg-laying and food.